KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ISS-Live by KristjanESPERANTO](https://github.com/KristjanESPERANTO/MMM-ISS-Live)

 1. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
-2. Information: There are updates for 6 dependencie(s):
+2. Information: There are updates for 7 dependencie(s):
    - @eslint/js                  ^9.21.0  →  ^9.22.0
    - @stylistic/eslint-plugin     ^4.1.0  →   ^4.2.0
    - eslint                      ^9.21.0  →  ^9.22.0
+   - eslint-plugin-import-x       ^4.6.1  →   ^4.7.0
    - eslint-plugin-package-json  ^0.26.0  →  ^0.26.3
    - lint-staged                 ^15.4.3  →  ^15.5.0
    - prettier                     ^3.5.2  →   ^3.5.3